AntoonGa/Chatbot_Streamlit_Docker/readme.md

     options for selecting the chatbot's engine, system function, and a button to flush the chatbot's memory.
 The main content area displays the user input box and the conversation history.

+## Azure deployement on WebApp
+1. Create your docker image as indicated above.
+2. On your Azure Portal, create a container registry (e.g myContainerRegistry)
+3. On your local terminal login to your container registry: docker login myContainerRegistry.azurecr.io
+4. Push your local image to your container registry: docker tag myDockerImage myContainerRegistry.azurecr.io/myDockerImage docker push myContainerRegistry.azurecr.io/myDockerImage
+5. On your Azure Portal, create a Web App
+6. On your Web App go to deployement center and select:
+Container type : Single container
+Registry source : Azure container registry
+Registry* : myContainerRegistry
+Image* : myDockerImage
+Tag* : latest
+7. Save and start the Web App.
+The application should be running after a few minutes
+8. Access the chatbot through the overview on the Web App: @Default domain

 ## License

 This project is licensed under the MIT License.